 How to make an appointment

-If you have fewer than 45 credits, you can call SFA’s Office of Career Advising at 936.468.2205 to make an appointment with an academic advisor.
+If you have fewer than 45 credits, you can call the College of Liberal and Applied Arts Advising Office at 936.468.2205 to make an appointment with an academic advisor.

 Students who have earned 45 or more should make an appointment with their departmental advisor through the advising portal in mySFA.